marcelpetrick/DevNotes/BeenThereSeenThat/20240430_rust/README.md

 ## agenda
 introduction to rust
-safety feature of rust language mmemory mangen in rust
+safety feature of rust language memory management in rust
 * the rust ecosystem

 * is a modern systems programming language
-* focus on safety, speed and cncurrency
+* focus on safety, speed and concurrency
 * created by Mozilla: in 2015
 * is an open source language
-* compiled language just liek c/c++, Ada, ..
+* compiled language just like c/c++, Ada, ..
   * type rich with strong static checks (at compile time)
-* spend a lot of time to getting your pgoram to compile
+* spend a lot of time to getting your program to compile
-* once it runs, you hve a cast iron guaranteee it is memeory safe
+* once it runs, you have a cast iron guarantee it is memory safe
 * no runtime or garbage collection
-  * with performance and memeory safety guarantees
+  * with performance and memory safety guarantees
 * enforcing some tight rules enforced by the compiler
 * C is over 50 years old and has hardly changed since its creation date
 * Rust is a modern language with all the niceties that come with it